Clue355/Java_Cheat_Sheet/basics_v17.md

       System.out.println("true");
     }
     // only executes right side if the left is false
-    // if right side is true then right side never executed
+    // if left side is true then right side never executed
     // only true if one of the sides is true
   }
 }